Paturages/boner-viewer/README.md

 * `savednotespacing` and tempo fidelity in regards to the game, (un)zooming ability
 * Playback rates from 25% to 200%
 * Audio waveform preview for sync checks
+* Lyrics and metadata editing

 ## TODO

-* Lyrics editing
-* .tmb re-export
 * Metronome
-* Change grid snap
 * Importing assets from remote URLs and handling hotlinks
 * Possibly handle MIDI parsing (there are other tools for that)
 * Tempo editing (multi-tempo support/"polyfill"?)
 * Try to make this somewhat usable on mobile (lol)
+* Some basic note editing features/macros? (e.g. move selection horizontally)
 * Some other stuff I'll think about eventually

 ## Development quickstart